AEADataEditor/aea-de-guidance/2021-01-05-Answers-to-questions.md

 > [Adam Sacarny](https://twitter.com/asacarny/status/1346262290354614274) I strongly second this point!
 Knowing a bit about the Common Rule and HIPAA has saved me a lot of time.
 For example, sometimes the IRB requests waivers etc. that are not needed.
 Or sometimes you can make minor changes to make your research exempt rather than expedited…

 Excellent points.
-Longish answer during Fireside Chat.
+Longish answer during Fireplace Chat.

 ## Code Persistence or Code Rot